Jaya Krishnan, Ph.D.

 Research

-In my lab, we are dedicated to understanding the genetic underpinnings of metabolism in Astyanax mexicanus, a unique species of cavefish that exhibit remarkable adaptations to metabolic challenges.
-Our research aims to shed light on the evolution of gene regulatory networks in these obese, yet metabolically healthy cave-dwelling fish, with the ultimate goal of gaining insights into metabolism and metabolic syndrome in humans.
+In the Krishnan Lab, we are dedicated to understanding the genetic underpinnings of metabolism in the fish Astyanax mexicanus, a unique species that exhibits remarkable adaptations to metabolic challenges.
+Our research aims to shed light on the evolution of gene regulatory networks in these obese, yet metabolically healthy, cave-dwelling fish with the ultimate goal of gaining insights into metabolism and metabolic syndrome in humans.

-Metabolic syndrome encompasses a constellation of closely linked, heritable traits including hyperglycemia, excess adiposity, fatty liver and hypertension.
-With nearly 1 in 10 adults affected by diabetes and a third of the U.S. population grappling with obesity, there is an urgent need for a deeper understanding of the genetic factors at play.
+Metabolic syndrome encompasses a constellation of closely linked, heritable traits including hyperglycemia, excess adiposity, fatty liver, and hypertension.
+With nearly 1 in 10 adults affected by diabetes and a third of the US population grappling with obesity, there is an urgent need for a deeper understanding of the genetic factors at play.
 While numerous loci associated with metabolic disorders have been identified, the knowledge of protective alleles remains limited.
-Our lab harnesses the Astyanax mexicanus system to bridge this gap in knowledge.

-We are interested in understanding the genetic basis of this phenotype and address three core questions:
+In our lab, we are interested in discovering the genetic basis and molecular mechanisms underlying these extreme metabolic adaptations by addressing three core questions:

 - How do cavefish synthesize and store excess fat?